Clublulu/MovieApp/README.md

 * Gson - Java based library used to help serialize / deserialize JSON objects.
 * Gson Converter - Utility library that creates a Converter Factory for Retrofit to serialize / deserialize Gson objects.
 * RecyclerView - A View displaying scrollable list of data sets, utilizing a combination of the ViewHolder & Adapter patterns to adjust for data changes.
+* Picasso - Library used for manipulating and caching images.
+* Material Design Components - Building blocks for designing UI's that provide a user rich experience.
+* Youtube Android Player API - Third party library enabling video playback functionality, exposing methods to load / cue Youtube videos with ease.
+* ExpandableTextView API - Enables TextViews to easily expand / collapse, showing more text.
+* Paging Library - Allows for displaying small chunks of data at a time, reducing network bandwidth and system resource usage.

 ## Installation

-There are a couple of requirements that need to be done in order to get the app up and running:
+Below are the prerequisites and steps to be taken in order to get the app up and running:

 1. Android Studio 4.0 and Gradle version 4.0.1 installed.
 2. The Movie Database API contains authentication requiring a valid API key in order to consume their data.